flutter/website/src/docs/get-started/install/_android-setup.md

  1. Download and install [Android Studio]({{site.android-dev}}/studio).
  1. Start Android Studio, and go through the 'Android Studio Setup Wizard'.
-    This installs the latest Android SDK, Android SDK Platform-Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.
+    This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.